epfl-ada/ada-2023-project-abracadabra/docs/index.md

 Communities seem to be more "stable" from 2004 to 2007, there are really thick links between some communities in this period of time.
 On the other hand, on the opposite side of the graph, links are of the same thickness, for example the community 2 of year 2012 is connected the same way to the communities of 2013 - in comparison with the community 0 from year 2005 with the ones from 2006.

-This “stable” state from early years that faded out in such ways that communities are more “fluid” in their evolution can be explained by one of our previous observations: sources vote, in proportion more in early years of our dataset than in the last years.
+This “stable” state from early years that faded out in such ways that communities are more “fluid” in their evolution can be explained by one of our previous observations: the number of source’s vote.
+Indeed, there is in proportion more votes in the early years of our dataset than in the last years.
 Since our communities are based on similarity of voting choices, if they do not vote for the same target (because they do not vote for a majority of the election) they cannot be part of the same community.

 These observations seem to underline the fact that there would not be stable groups of voters that vote the same way, at least in the latest years.